“The noir sensibility is truly international”1.

 the saxophone howled like a dog to a pink lantern.19

 This poem is given the approximate date of 1949 and betrays a repertory of devices that justify its inclusion in the anthology.
 The protagonist, a saxophonist described as a “joker” equipped with his own system for the world, is suspended in the present moment, straddling the past and the future, which are both uncertain.
 Echoes of existentialism ring loud and clear in Black Song, offering one of several features that qualify it as a “poem noir.”
 The mood that dominates the cramped dance hall where people dance side by side but anonymously – all individual figures melting into the crowd – is saturated with a mixture of cold and heat.
 By joining the dancing crowd that appears as a discrete and rhythmically pulsing organism, the individuals composing it are ultimately isolated.
 This movement also resembles a kind of Danse Macabre.
-And in fact, this motif resurfaces in Farewell, Little Doll in Marta Podgórnik’s poem Renewable Dancing (Odnawialny dancing).
+And in fact, this motif resurfaces in Farewell, My Lovely in Marta Podgórnik’s poem Renewable Dancing (Odnawialny dancing).
 As a rule, the protagonists of the noir genre are no strangers to death.
 Detectives experience extreme ups and downs, and their weakness for alcohol makes them fall prey to fleeting romances.
 The man who falls down drunk is dead to the world – he is useless.

 Szymborska’s poem is one of many texts in the anthology in which crime does not appear as an explicit feature of the content.
 After all, in this world, “[one] does fine without words,” for there is always rhythm, music, and the “dog’s howl” of the saxophone.
 The man who hits his head on the dance floor, “just some guy on the floor,” must reckon with his own fall, but for him, this poses no problem.
 After all, “he made it through the war.”